hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 in the machine part (it's basically an `ssh://` url but minus the scheme).
 Public/private keys and the `known_hosts` file will be read from the usual locations as used by OpenSSH, but Conveyor won't log in to a server it doesn't recognize, so if you would get a new key warning from regular `ssh` you will need to log in first, to ensure the key goes into the `known_hosts` file.

+## Remote site checks

+Conveyor makes a number of checks to the published download site (if it's been published before) to ensure that users will be able to update to new versions of your software.
+The way detected issues are surfaced is controlled by key `app.site-check-failure`.
+The possible values are:

+* `error`: (default) Conveyor throws an error explaining the problem and stops processing.
+* `warn`: Conveyor displays a warning explaining the problem, but otherwise allows the site to be built to completion.
+This is useful for the rare cases where you might want to bypass the checks.